Skip to content

 For each colour field, the resolved value is determined in this order:

-2. zero — if the numeric value is exactly 0 and a zero: key exists
+3. zero — numeric value is exactly 0 and a zero: key exists

 • between — narrowest range (smallest M − N) wins